fidelisrafael/js-snake/README.md

 ![Snake JS - Debug Mode](./screenshots/jssnake-debug.png)

 As you can see, each fragment of the Snake will have their identification and the same happens with the food as well.
-The "tiles"(red and green) are the tilesets of the "map/board" where the Snake will be abble to moviment through, and where the food will appear when needed. ß
+The "tiles"(red and green) are the "parts" of the "map/board" where the Snake will be abble to moviment through, and where the food will appear when needed.
 Note that each tile is basically disposed in a X/Y coordinates in a Coordinate(Cartesian) Plane.
-For example, the tileset number `3` is on `X = 3 | Y = 0`, the tileset `12` is on `X = 2 | Y = 5`
+For example, the tile number `3` is on `X = 3 | Y = 0`, the tile `12` is on `X = 2 | Y = 5`

 ---